Learning Ukulele with Curt

 C4 is middle C.

 String 4 can also be tuned up one octave.
-A tuning that the great jazz ukulele player Lyle Ritz favors.
+A tuning that the late great jazz ukulele player Lyle Ritz favored.

 For setting up music notation programs like Finale and Sibelius this tuning is: